ClaudioMerola/HFServerEventsV2/README.md

 # HFServerEventsV2

-This is the new version of the HF Server Events (that was based on SQL Server).
+This is the new version of the HF Server Events.

 <br/>

-This version is powered by (the opensource and free) ElasticSearch, Kibana and WinLogBeat.
+This version is still in development and is powered by (the opensource and free) ElasticSearch, Kibana and WinLogBeat.

 Indeed the script basically install those solutions and configures them accordingly.